-When the energy offsets of the deeper traps ( $> 20\,\mathrm{eV}$ ) are corrected by the software, the gain is better described by the columns least affected by traps.
+When the energy offsets of the deeper traps (> 20 eV) are corrected by the software, the gain is better described by the columns least affected by traps.
 Therefore, to characterise the gain and the CTI for trap-corrected spectra a subset of the corner source columns are selected.

-Prior to this gain file release, the 'best 5 columns' from corner source 3 - i.e. the 5 columns with the highest measured Gaussian centroid, and therefore, least affected by traps - were used in the corner source analysis to create the gain coefficient for the trap-corrected energy scale (for example, see the previous release note, SWIFT-XRT-CALDB-04\v18).
-However, given the reduction in intensity of the Fe radiative source, and the desire to cover as large a CCD temperature range with the best statistic possible, the number of columns considered for the trap-corrected analysis has been increased to 7 starting from this release, applying to data processed after 2018-Aug-01.
+Prior to the 2019-Oct-01 gain file release, the 'best five columns' from corner source 3 - i.e. the five columns with the highest measured Gaussian centroid, and therefore, least affected by traps - were used in the corner source analysis to create the gain coefficient for the trap-corrected energy scale (for example, see the release note, SWIFT-XRT-CALDB-04\v18).
+However, given the reduction in intensity of the Fe radiative source, and the desire to cover as large a CCD temperature range with the best statistic possible, the number of columns considered for the trap-corrected analysis has been increased to seven starting from the 2019-Oct-01 release, applying to data processed after 2018-Aug-01 (SWIFT-XRT-CALDB-04\v20).